RezaSaadatyar/Reinforcement-Learning/README.md

 >$S \leftarrow S^.$<br/>
 >*until S is terminal*<br/>
 >
 >>***State Action Reward State Action (SARSA):*** The SARSA algorithm uses the On-policy for learning, in which the agent learns from the current set of actions in the current state and the target policy.
-Previous states and previous rewards are not considered for newer states of operation
+Previous states and previous rewards are not considered for newer states of operation.<br/>
 >***SARSA algorithm:***<br/>
 >*Algorithm parameters: step size* $\alpha \epsilon (0, 1]$, *small* $\epsilon > 0$<br/>
 >*Initialize Q(s,a), for all* $s \epsilon S^+, a\epsilon A(s)$, *arbitrarily expect that Q(terminal, .)=0*<br/>
->*Loop for each episode:*v
+>*Loop for each episode:*<br/>
 >*Initialize S*<br/>
 >*Choose A from S using policy derived from Q(e.g., e-greedy)*<br/>
 >*Loop for each step of episode:*<br/>